-SUBJECT: Retirement Income of a Surviving Spouse (Income Tax) EFFECTIVE DATE: For taxable years beginning after 1992.
-SUPERSEDES: All previous documents and any oral directives in conflict herewith.
-REFERENCE: S.C.
+REFERENCE:

+S.C.
 Code Ann.
 Section 12-7-435 (Supp.
+1993)

+AUTHORITY:

-1992) AUTHORITY: S.C.
+S.C.
 Code Ann.
 Section 12-4-320 (Supp.
+1993)

+SC Revenue Procedure #94-1

+SCOPE:

-1992) SC Revenue Procedure #93-6 SCOPE: A Revenue Ruling is the Department of Revenue's official interpretation of how laws administered by the Department are to be applied to a specific issue or a specific set of facts, and applies to all persons or a particular group.
+A Revenue Ruling is the Department of Revenue's official advisory opinion of how laws administered by the Department are to be applied to a specific issue or a specific set of facts, and is provided as guidance to all persons or a particular group.
 It is valid and remains in effect until superseded or modified by a change in the statute or regulations or a subsequent court decision, Revenue Ruling or Revenue Procedure.